metadata toggle

 Use during pregnancy, lactation or lay

-Safety of the product has not been established during pregnancy or lactation.
+The safety of the veterinary medical product has not been established during pregnancy or lactation.

 No information is available on the safety and efficacy of this vaccine when used with any other veterinary medicinal product.
 A decision to use this vaccine before or after any other veterinary medicinal product therefore needs to be made on a case by case basis.